Our Programmes

 Our main objective is to build a community where every child who has a parent or caregiver in prison or serving a community sentence, has access to support and appropriate services; to create a positive future for themselves.

-Pillars Ka Pou Whakahou mahi consists of programmes which range across wrap- around social work services for whānau and mentoring for children.
+Pillars Ka Pou Whakahou mahi consists of programmes which range across wraparound social work services for whānau to mentoring for children to youth-led advocacy.

 Mentoring for Children

 Once a whānau has received social work support and have achieved some of their goals, our Mentoring Coordinators match the tamariki with an askable, trusted adult from our community of volunteers.
-These volunteers are trained and supported by our Mentoring Coordinators and are well prepared to provide the tamariki with experiences and opportunities outside of their horizons.
+These volunteers are trained by our team and are well prepared to provide the tamariki with experiences and opportunities outside of their horizons.